Education & Family Tech

 03

 The reward shop runs on a flexible item model.
-A parent can add anything: a toy, an outing, a screen-time ticket, a video game.
-Each item gets a cookie price the parent sets.
-The same engine handles physical products and one-off experiences.
+A parent can add anything, a toy, an outing, a screen-time ticket, a game, and set a cookie price for it, and the same engine handles physical products and one-off experiences alike.
+That flexibility is what lets each family make the rewards mean something to their own kids.

 04